 Our Board of Directors has the authority to modify or waive our current investment objective, operating policies and strategies without prior notice and without stockholder approval (except as required by the 1940 Act).
 However, absent stockholder approval, we may not change the nature of our business so as to cease to be, or withdraw our election as, a BDC.
 We cannot predict the effect any changes to our current operating policies, investment criteria and strategies would have on our business, net asset value, operating results and value of our stock.
 However, the effects might be adverse, which could negatively impact our ability to pay you distributions and cause you to lose all or part of your investment.
-Moreover, we will have significant flexibility in investing the net proceeds from any future offering and may use the net proceeds from such offerings in ways with which investors may not agree or for purposes other than those contemplated at the time of the offering.
+Moreover, we will have significant flexibility in investing the net proceeds from such offerings in ways with which investors may not agree or for purposes other than those contemplated at the time of the offering.